jreyes88/Web-Accessibility/introduction-to-web-accessibility-wcag-notes/3-how-to-assess-web-accessibility.md

     2. Check that each heading identifies its section of the content

-Unfortunately, this leaves room for ambiguity.:
+Unfortunately, this leaves room for ambiguity:
 - _What are sections of content?_
 - _Is the heading text clear and understandable?_